ulasciftcioglu/Prediction-of-Brain-Region-from-Physiology/README.md

 	- Compute performace (accuracy, f1 score) based on test sets
 5. Display
 	- Plot of regression weigths to visualize the influence of predictors
-	- Comparison of prediction performance using 2 different dataset, based on 3 different models
+	- Comparison of prediction performance using 2 different datasets, based on 3 different models
 	- Save figures as image files

 For further details, see the notebook file "Prediction_of_Brain_Region_from_Physiology.ipynb" in the src folder.
 For best display, open the file with Colab.